acer-leon-dev/Pygame-Shape-Maker/README.md

 - Numpy

 ## Install
-- Download "ShapeMaker.exe" and run
+- Download "ShapeMaker.exe" and run (May be broken)
 ### Controls:
 - esc for menu
 - left-click and drag to place/delete shapes